Zoom in on the map and read more details below.

 3 The Kingairloch Loop – 65 miles

 This scenic route is accessed from Fort William by the Treslaig Ferry.
 Take the ferry to join Sustrans Route 78 to Corran before heading on to Strontian where there’s a lovely tea shop.
 From Strontian return on yourself for a couple of miles to take the Lochaline Road.
 Head up the hill for 3 miles and on to the Kingairloch signpost.
 Turn in, follow the road to the coast, on to Corran and then return to Treslaig for the ferry.
-See the route here.
+See the full route here and the slightly shorter option from Corran here.

 This great route covers scenic, quiet roads to the West of Fort William.
 For full details and map see here.